oapi-codegen/oapi-codegen/README.md

 So how do we get `oapi-codegen` to generate our code?

-### Using a single package, with multiple OpenAPI spec for a given package
+### Using a single package with multiple OpenAPI specs

 <a name=import-mapping-self></a>